 CES requires an immediate investigation and possible surgical investigation.

-What could lead to a medical negligence claim for cauda equina syndrome?
+What could lead to a cauda equina syndrome claim?

 In most patients, an early diagnosis and early surgical intervention is vital for a positive outcome, so medical professionals are trained to identify symptoms of CES and these shouldn’t be ignored.

-Our medical negligence specialists have dealt with many cases of CES where patients have suffered negligence, such as:
+Our cauda equina syndrome solicitors have dealt with many cases of CES where patients have suffered negligence, such as: